Current Projects

 In 2023 we ran a stall at the Mòd in Paisley, promoting our project.

-At the Dyslexia in Education Conference 2023, there will be a workshop Dyslexia and GME.
+At the Dyslexia in Education Conference 2023, there was a workshop on Dyslexia and GME presenting the work done to date to improve provision in this area, for staff, parents and pupils.

 The Dyslexia Scotland GME Branch